christophercschwarz/Article_Annotation/README.md

-Simple functions for the structured summarizing of scientific articles using local LLMs.
+Simple functions for the structured summarizing of scientific articles using local LLMs, potentially enriched with data from OpenAlex, and rendering the results as human readable documents.
 Requires Ollama.